dragonflydb/documentation/docs/cloud/networks.md

 :::tip Network Considerations
 When creating a network, consider the following:
-Choose a region close to your applications and users for better performance.
+- Choose a region close to your applications and users for better performance.
+- Private networks enhance security and eliminate egress fees.
 :::